CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

 You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

-In the `components` folder live all your custom components in `.astro` format.
-They take advantage of Astro's style-scoping.
-Any styles you write in `Header.astro` will not escape that file.

 <a name="acknowledgments"></a>